approov/quickstart-android-java-httpsurlconn/README.md

 Approov errors will generate an `ApproovException`, which is a type of `IOException`.
 This may be further specialized into an `ApproovNetworkException`, indicating an issue with networking that should provide an option for a user initiated retry.

 ## CHECKING IT WORKS
-Initially you won't have set which API domains to protect, so the interceptor will not add anything.
+Initially you won't have set which API domains to protect, so the any `addApproov` call will not add anything.
 It will have called Approov though and made contact with the Approov cloud service.
 You will see logging from Approov saying `UNKNOWN_URL`.

 Your Approov onboarding email should contain a link allowing you to access [Live Metrics Graphs](https://approov.io/docs/latest/approov-usage-documentation/#metrics-graphs).
 After you've run your app with Approov integration you should be able to see the results in the live metrics within a minute or so.
 At this stage you could even release your app to get details of your app population and the attributes of the devices they are running upon.